microsoft/vscodespaces-quickstart/README.md

 1. Open `server.js`
    > Note: ESLint has been installed and configured in this environment.
 Press [`ctrl`]+[`shift`]+[`M`] to see the problems found by ESLint.
 Fix then by changing instances of `var` to `const`.
-2. Change the message to "Hello {your name} from VS Online!" (on line 18)
+2. Change the message to "Hello {your name} from VS Codespaces!" (on line 18)

 Build, Run, and Debug:
 ----------------------